nextcloud/all-in-one/readme.md

 - Cloudflare only supports uploading files up to 100 MB in the free plan, if you try to upload bigger files you will get an error (413 - Payload Too Large).
 If you need to upload bigger files, you need to disable the proxy option in your DNS settings, or you must use another proxy than Cloudflare tunnels.
 Both options will disable Cloudflare DDoS protection.
 - It is very likely that the in AIO included collabora (Nextcloud Office) does not work out of the box behind Cloudflare.
 You need to follow https://github.com/nextcloud/all-in-one/discussions/1358 in order to resolve this yourself.
 There is unfortunately no secure way to automate this for you.
 - If you get an error in Nextcloud's admin overview that the HSTS header is not set correctly, you might need to enable it in Cloudflare manually.
+- If you are using AIO's built-in Reverse Proxy and don't use your own, then may the certificate issuing possibly not work out-of-the-box because Cloudflare might block the attempt.
+In that case you need to disable the Proxy feature at least temporarily in order to make it work.
+See https://github.com/nextcloud/all-in-one/discussions/1101.

 ### How to run Nextcloud behind a Cloudflare Tunnel?
 Although it does not seems like it is the case but from AIO perspective a Cloudflare Tunnel works like a reverse proxy.
 So please follow the [reverse proxy documentation](./reverse-proxy.md) where is documented how to make it run behind a Cloudflare Tunnel.